Slide Graph Full-pipeline Notebook¶

 # ! save_yaml, save_as_json => need same name, need to factor out jsonify

-from tiatoolbox.utils.misc import download_data, save_as_json, select_device
+from tiatoolbox.utils.misc import download_data, save_as_json

 from tiatoolbox.utils.visualization import plot_graph